-How to Find a Tax Strategist for Your Investments in 2024
+How to Find a Tax Strategist in 2024

 As an investor navigating today’s volatile markets, protecting your wealth against tax and economic headwinds is crucial.
-That’s why you need a financial professional to help you build a tax-advantaged investment portfolio.
+That’s why you need a tax strategist to help you build a tax-advantaged investment portfolio.

 What Is a Tax Strategist and Why Do You Need One in 2024?

 Tax strategists are financial professionals who specialize in tax planning and compliance.
 They have an in-depth understanding of the complex tax code and stay up-to-date with frequent changes in tax laws.
-Tax strategists provide advice and strategies tailored to your unique financial situation to help minimize your tax liability legally and ethically.
+Unlike a typical CPA (Certified Public Accountant) who focuses solely on compliance and filing taxes, a tax strategist proactively plans and implements strategies to minimize tax liabilities.
+Some tax strategists are also CPAs.

 Why You Need a Tax Strategist in 2024